3Squared/PeakPivot/README.md

 ## Building a Pivot

-To recreate the pivot table shown [Excell spreadsheet above](#Types) we load in the [`people.csv`](Assets/people.csv) csv file using SwiftCSV (including with PeakPivot) and construct a `PivotBuilder` with the corresponding input and configuration data.
+To recreate the pivot table shown in the [Excel spreadsheet above](#Types) we load in the [`people.csv`](Assets/people.csv) csv file using SwiftCSV (including with PeakPivot) and construct a `PivotBuilder` with the corresponding input and configuration data.

-Set the `.fields` variable to the `FieldName`s you want to group the pivot table using.
+Set the `fields` variable to the `FieldName`s you want to group the pivot table using.
 The last `FieldName` in the array defines the `FieldValue`s in the input `Table` to summarise using sum, count and percentage operators.

 Once configured call the `build()` function.